IswaryaGunupudi/SeleniumAssertions/README.md

 -> In the fourth demo project, I have updated the computer and deleted the computer.

--> In the fifth demo project, I tried to add and verify the code
+-> In the fifth demo project, I tried to add and verify the website

+->Asserts are used in Selenium WebDriver for verifying and validating the scenario under test.
+A test scenario is considered “passed” if the achieved test result matches the expected test result.
+In this article, we will explore the difference between hard assertions and soft assertions, as well as when and why each of these techniques should be used.